-At your initial consultation with either Dr. Jabs, Dr. Richards, or Dr. Magge, he will conduct a thorough examination of your facial structure and discuss with you your specific concerns and aesthetic goals, in order to determine which type, or combination of types, of eyelid surgery is most appropriate to achieve the results you are seeking.
+At your initial consultation with either Dr. Jabs, Dr. Richards, or Dr. Magge, he will conduct a thorough examination of your facial structure and discuss with you your specific concerns and aesthetic goals, in order to determine which type or combination of types, of eyelid surgery is most appropriate to achieve the results you are seeking.
 This consultation will enable him to develop a personalized surgical plan that is carefully tailored to ensure that the results of your surgery harmonize with and enhance your existing facial features.
 Any questions you may have will be gladly answered at this time.

 Prior to your blepharoplasty procedure, your doctor may ask you to complete other medical tests specific to your case.
 Refrain from smoking and taking anti-inflammatory medications the 3 2 weeks leading up to your surgery date since these increase the amount of bleeding.
-Your doctor may prescribe you pain medication which you will need to pick up before your procedure so you have them readily available afterwards.
+Your doctor may prescribe you pain medication which you will need to pick up before your procedure so you have them readily available afterward.
 Patients generally take 3-5 days off from work to ensure ample rest for proper healing.

-You will not be able to drive afterwards, so please arrange for a friend or family member to take you home.
+You will not be able to drive afterward, so please arrange for a friend or family member to take you home.
 We highly recommend having this person spend the first night of recovery with you.
 Eyelid surgery patients should have enough ice cube, ice packs, gauze, and washcloths stocked to last them through the entirety of their recovery.
-On the day of surgery you should wear something that wraps around you as opposed to a pullover; you do not want to accidentally brush against your eyes.
+On the day of surgery, you should wear something that wraps around you as opposed to a pullover; you do not want to accidentally brush against your eyes.

 Depending on your specific aesthetic concerns and goals, your blepharoplasty will address the upper or lower eyelids or both.